 If you want to try chatamari, then you can visit chatamari outlets at Bhimsensthan, News Lahana, Basantapur, Om Bahal, and so on.
 They serve veg as well as non-veg chatamari so do let them know your preference when you order your chatamari.

 Another healthy and flavorsome vegetarian dish in Nepal is Dhindo.
 Vegans can try it too.
 You can select Dhido as a substitute for Dal Bhat when you want to reduce your carbohydrate intake.
 Nepalese people even include Dhido in their diet in order to lose weight.

 You can eat dhido with vegetables and prickles.
 Trying dhido with gundruk ko achar is highly suggested.
 It just elevates the taste.

-You are recommended to dine dhido at restaurants that serve traditional foods in a traditional way.
+You are recommended to dine dhido at restaurants that traditionally serve traditional foods.
 You can find such restaurants in abundance in the Thamel area.

 It is usually available at trekking destinations too.
 Hotels and restaurants at trekking destinations also include dhido in their menu.
 So, even if you’re at high altitudes, you can have a chance of trying dhido.